BurningTreeC/secrets-vault/README.md

 ### Adding Secrets

 1. Unlock the vault with your master password
-2. Enter a name and value for your secret
+2. Enter a name and value for your secret (spaces allowed in names)
+3. Use the eye button to toggle password visibility
-3. Click "Add Secret"
+4. Click "Add Secret"

 ### Using Secrets in Tiddlers